 Chapel Down is a very well known English producer and we’re proud to also support this Kent based winery.

-If you’re City based head to Davy’s Wine House, Holborn, 31st May to try a selection of English wines – book tickets to this event online.
+If you’re City based head to Davy’s Wine House, Holborn, 31st May to try a selection of English wines.

 The other great thing about drinking English wines not to be overlooked is that the vines are grown and wines bottled on UK soil meaning less impact on the environment and an overall feeling of well-being when drinking!

 - 135 wineries …tending to 470 vineyards… producing 6.3 million bottles of wine in one year